bitovi/testee/README.md

 > `npm install -g testee`

+The default browser used by Testee is [PhantomJS](http://phantomjs.org/), so make sure you have it installed somewhere on your system.
+Read [here](http://phantomjs.org/download.html) for installation instructions.

 `cd` into the main folder of your JavaScript project and run `testee` with your QUnit, Mocha or Jasmine test HTML page: